SERVING MESA, PHOENIX, Gilbert, TEMPE AND SCOTTSDALE, ARIZONA

 What Are Dental Implants?

-Dental implants are titanium anchors implanted into the jawbone that hold replacement teeth in place.
+Dental implants are titanium anchors that we implant into the jawbone that hold replacement teeth in place.
 The root of the implant sits in the jawbone right beneath the gum line allowing the visible tooth, or crown, to attach to the root.
 Implants have been designed to look and feel much like natural teeth.

 Dental Implant Benefits

-Because dental implants are inserted into the jawbone where they act as a replacement for a missing tooth’s root.
+Dental implants act as a replacement for a missing tooth’s root.
 This allows dental implants to prevent structural changes to the jaw that are unavoidable with other types of tooth replacement.

 In addition to preventing jaw shrinkage and collapse, dental implants: